 The department encourages all clinical graduates to become licensed as it is a required "program outcome."
+Also, the clinical program is required to annually track the activities of its graduates until they become licensed.
 Licensing requirements are available online through the Association of State and Provincial Psychology Boards (www.asppb.org).
 You can check each state individually.